Read an overview of the NHS fetal anomaly screening programme (FASP), and learn how to contact the programme.

 Down’s syndrome screening has its own quality assurance system to ensure the screening offered is consistent and conforms to the standards set out for England.

-Healthcare professionals can use the fetal anomaly and Down syndrome e-learning modules to learn about and update their knowledge about the screening process.
+Healthcare professionals can use the fetal anomaly e-learning modules to learn about and update their knowledge about the screening process.

 The fetal echocardiography online training resource, produced in collaboration with the Fetal Medicine Foundation, is available as additional training on fetal cardiac screening.